A BRIEF HISTORY OF SPAIN

 21st CENTURY SPAIN

 In 1999 Spain joined the Euro.
 Unfortunately the decision to join the Euro proved to be disastrous.
 Spain suffered badly in the recession from 2008 and unemployment rose to a very high level.
 In 2013 unemployment in Spain reached 27%.
+However Spain will inevitably recover.

 Today the population of Spain is 46 million.